DonCorleone/ng-performance-demo/how-to-use-angular-ssr-with-hydration.md

 I use the Flight App as the demonstration example.
 It is a small and simple Angular app.
 To get realistic results and timings we've added some links to big CSS files (by Bootstrap) and a big Chart library (by AnyChart) - the latter being lazy-loaded at least.

+Besides, all of that is running on a very cheap virtual server, actually the cheapest virtual root server offering by [netcup.de](https://www.netcup.de/vserver/).
 So please don't expect world breaking records here - we just want to demonstrate the improvements by adding SSR, Prerendering & Client Hydration.

 ## The base case using Client Side Rendering